kentoabeywardane/kentoabeywardane/README.md

 <h1 align="center">👋 Hi, I'm Kento Abeywardane</h1>
-<h3 align="center">A 5th Year Master's student in Data-Enabled Computational Engineering and Sciences (DECES) at Brown University with an interest in using numerical tools to solve environmental and biomolecular problems!</h3>
+<h3 align="center">I'm an incoming Chemical Engineering and Computing PhD student at MIT with an interest in using numerical tools to solve molecular-level problems for drug discovery!</h3>

-<h6 align="center">My current research interests are atomistic calculations of PFAS residuals and molecular dynamic simulations of proteins in non-equilibrium environments.
-I am working on DFT and CC quantum mechanical modeling of PFAS for error quantification of functionals and PFAS degradation kinetics.
+<h6 align="justify"> I graduated with a Master's in Data-Enabled Computational Engineering and Sciences (DECES) and a Bachelor's in Chemical Engineering at Brown University.
+My master's thesis was a culmination of my undergraduate DFT and coupled cluster work with PFOA and GenX compounds where I developed a package ($\texttt{autoCBH}$) that automatically computes accurate heats of formation for large molecules by utilizing the error-cancelling connectivity-based hierarchy (CBH) method.
-I am also working on MD simulations to investigate diffusiophoresis of proteins and how that may impact transport, stability, and function.
+I also worked on non-equillibrium MD simulations to investigate diffusiophoresis of proteins and how that may impact transport, stability, and function.
 I plan to begin working on indpendent projects that focus on utilizing deep learning for drug design applications.</h6>

 - 🌱 I’m currently learning:
   - **Deep Learning**